Last updated on 8 September 2025

 Poisson distribution is a discrete probability distribution.
 It gives the probability of an event that might occur a particular number of times in a given time period.
 Poisson distribution can be used in many real life scenarios.
-For e.g., to find the number of times a person might lose their job in a year.
+For example, to find the number of emails you might receive in an hour.
 Let’s learn more about this in this topic.

 A Poisson distribution is used to predict or estimate the number of times an event might occur within a given period of time.
 This type of distribution method is specifically used when the variables are discrete count variables.
 We usually use Poisson distribution when dealing with variables, such as economic and financial data.